dianakorka/Data-Science-in-R/rfile/LISS-data.md

 nomem_encr Number of household member encrypted

-cv23o_m1 Year and month of the field work period - part 1

-cv23o_m2 Year and month of the field work period - part 2

-cv23o_m3 Year and month of the field work period - part 3
+cv23o_m1 Year and month of the field work period - part 3

 cv23o160 Preloaded variable: age – part 2

-cv23o242 Which version of the voting questions was presented? – part 2

 cv23o243 If parliamentary elections were held today, what is the percent chance that you will vote?

-cv23o261 What is the percent chance that you will vote for: I don’t know

-cv23o262 What is the percent chance that you will vote for: I prefer not to say

 cv23o101 Where would you place yourself on the scale below, where 0 means left and 10 means right?
 Since there are 10 answer possibilities,